PhilErm/SSS_Custom/README.md

 ## How to use

-1. Adjust parameters to 'parameters.R'.
+1. Adjust parameters in 'parameters.R'.
 2. Run simulations by running entirety of 'runModel.R'.
 3. View outputs by running entirety of 'figs.R'.